Math Genius Who Correctly Predicted Last 3 World Cup Winners Makes 2026 Pick

 "The first time I was horrified when Germany became world champions in Brazil, also because all the experts had pointed out that no European team had ever won a World Cup in South America."

-The Dutch have reached the World Cup final three times, more than any nation never to win the tournament.
-Their most recent appearance came in 2010, when they lost to Spain in South Africa.
+The Dutch have reached the World Cup final three times, more than any nation to never have won the tournament.

-How His World Cup Formula Works
+How Klement's World Cup formula works

-Klement’s model factors in each nation’s GDP per capita because of its connection to sporting infrastructure, along with population size and the importance of football within that country’s culture.
+According to beIN Sports, Klement’s model factors in each nation’s GDP per capita because of its connection to sporting infrastructure, along with population size and the importance of football within that country’s culture.

-However, Klement admits that a significant part of the prediction still comes down to luck.
+Current world rankings are also included in the calculations, but Klement has admitted that a significant part of the prediction still comes down to luck.

 "It's like tossing a coin.
 You might predict that the coin will land on heads four times in a row rather than tails, and that might well happen.
 But that doesn't guarantee it will happen again next time."